bbc/bbcrd_vault_collection/roles/ephemeral_gnupg_home/README.md

 This role makes the somewhat opinionated assumption that unseal keys will be protected by private keys held on PGP compatible smart cards.

+Use of this role can be nested: only the first and last matching pair of invocation and cleanup will have any effect.

 Cleaning up the ephemeral GnuPG home
 ------------------------------------